Greece–Switzerland relations: 19th century

 Greece and Switzerland have a long tradition of relations.
 Before and during the Congress of Vienna in 1815 Ioannis Kapodistrias, a native of Corfu in the service of Tsar Alexander I of Russia, laboured successfully for reorganisation of the Swiss Confederation and for the international recognition of Swiss neutrality.
 In 1816, he became the first honorary citizen of the city of Lausanne and in 1827, the first Governor of the Hellenic State.
-Switzerland was one of the nations that supported the creation of the Greek state in 1830.
-Two natives of Geneva exercised important functions in the newly constituted Greek monarchy: Jean-Gabriel Eynard as one of the founders of the National Bank of Greece (1842) and Louis-André Gosse was involved in fighting the plague epidemic of 1827 and was a commander in the Hellenic Navy.